 Swedenborg’s day job, which he held for almost thirty years, was as an officer in the Swedish Royal College of Mining.
 He had already become highly respected in this profession owing to his published books containing a lot of information and original observations on the production of iron and copper.

 This scientist thus progressed from studying inorganic nature to organic nature.
 He went on to study spiritual nature.
 His desire was to empirically prove the immortality of the soul.

 This huge scientific effort was finally interrupted during a period of inner anguish after which he abandoned his scientific work and started interpreting religious scripture.
 During altered states of consciousness he said he experienced a hidden realm of spirit life.
 He resigned from his job in mining and devoted his life for the remaining twenty-five years to writing a series of books on scriptural exegesis, theology, spiritual philosophy and personal reports of what he claimed he had seen and heard in the spiritual world.

-He had to get his theological books printed abroad because they were opposed by the clergy of his own country Sweden.
+Swedenborg printed his theological books abroad because the clergy of his own country Sweden opposed them.
 He had criticised a common Protestant idea of the eighteenth century that religious belief is what really matters: the idea — still around in some circles today — that “Go to church and have the right belief, and you will be saved.”
 He was only too aware of many church-going hypocrites.
 And so he strongly opposed this doctrine, known as ‘justification by faith alone’.
 Instead, he argued that spiritual development, requires a heartfelt desire to do the good that faith prescribes as well as putting this into useful practice in daily life.
 Thus in his writings, love is primary and belief is secondary: what one wants, and what one does as well as what one believes, are all crucially important.